-Keep your interest low while avoiding fees whenever you travel.
+Keep your interest low while avoiding fees whenever you travel with an RBS credit card.

 The imaginatively-named Royal Bank Credit Card is a handy card to carry both at home and abroad – having low rates, no annual fee and no fees for foreign transactions.